Hastag-Deepak-Poudel/Hastag-Deepak-Poudel-ecommerce-react-django-k8s/EKS-SETUP.md

 THERE ARE 3 WAYS TO CREATE EKS CLUSTER.
 THEY ARE:

-	1. TO CREATE MANUALLY BY USING AWS DASHBOARD WHICH WILL creating vpc, creating private and public subnet, attaching our vpc with internet gateway, creating roles, permissions and policies and attaching to our kubernetes cluster. such as creating, deleting and modifying policies and roles to use our cluster.
+	1. TO CREATE MANUALLY BY USING AWS DASHBOARD WHICH includes creating vpc, creating private and public subnet, attaching our vpc with internet gateway, creating roles, permissions and policies and attaching to our kubernetes cluster. such as creating, deleting and modifying policies and roles to use our cluster.